lpillmann/mercadolibre-api-wrapper/README.md

 - Basic wrapper for querying ML's API
 	- Search by keywords, product category or both combined
-	- Get page visits data for chosen items
+	- Get page visits for chosen items of given df
-	- Get category name from ML's category ID
+	- Get category name from a category ID
 - Extra handy tools
 	- Fix query and category names to be printed (e.g. in chart titles)